Milos, Greece Travel Guide: What to See, Do & Eat (By a Local!)

 Tsigrado Beach Milos

 This beautiful, small cove with crystal clear waters is located near Firiplaka.
 Going down to this beach is not for the faint of heart.
-The harrowing climb down should be navigated carefully.
+The harrowing climb down should be navigated carefully – you’ll need to descend a wooden ladder and then use ropes to help you down the final steep section.

 Provatas Beach